otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 13 - SOLID and Code Smells.md

 Module 07's permission classes are the counter-example worth studying, because you've already used them.
 Adding `IsOwnerOrReadOnly` required writing a new class and adding it to a list.
 Nothing inside DRF was edited.
 That's Open/Closed achieved through the Strategy pattern, and it's why the two ideas so often show up together.

 Closed for modification doesn't mean code is frozen.
 Fixing a bug is modification, and you should.
 It means adding a _new case_ shouldn't require reopening code that already handles the old ones correctly.

+A colleague argues that the `if`/`elif` version above is fine, because adding a status is a two-line change and any alternative would be more code overall.
+Are they wrong? _Answer: not necessarily, and this is worth taking seriously.
+For one chain, in one place, they're right, and module 01's YAGNI supports them.
+Open/Closed earns its keep when the same chain appears in several places, because then adding a status means finding all of them and the compiler won't tell you if you miss one.
+The principle is describing a cost that scales, not a rule that applies at every size._

 ---